 Written by: Corey Janoff

 A common topic that has come up in recent years in the medical community is side hustles for doctors.
 What side hustles can physicians engage in to earn some extra cash?
 I love the term “side hustle,” because it sounds way better than “second job.”
-A doctor telling his friends about his side hustle sounds way cooler and more respectable than a doctor who has a second job.
+A doctor telling his friends about his side hustle sounds way cooler and more respectable than a doctor working two jobs to pay the bills.
 Also, many side hustles for doctors are freelance work and you can do them on your own terms.
 We will dive into some common physician side hustles today to give you some ideas of the possibilities.
 This list is by no means complete, as there are hundreds, if not thousands of things doctors could do outside of their regular job to earn income.

 This is probably the number one side hustle doctors gravitate to that has zero correlation to their medical degree.
 As Americans, we have been conditioned to believe that real estate is a good way to make side income.
 And if done well, it definitely can be a nice source of passive income.